Skip to main content

 Assessment is :-

 (a) Coursework - which assesses understanding of the nature of risk as a function of hazards and vulnerability and how these are incorporated into the risk assessment and adaptation planning processes using climate change impacts information.
-Understanding of viable responses to identified risks is assessed.
+Ability to appraise a range of viable adaptation responses to identified risks is assessed.
+Assesses knowledge outcomes 1-4 and skills outcomes 1-5.

 The rationale is to assess the students’ grasp of the practical skills and understanding represented by the knowledge outcomes.
 The written exercise involves using a risk assessment framework for the assessment of vulnerability and risk and the development of an adaptation plan for a chosen city.
 It assesses skills in the use of the taught methods, available open-access tools and datasets, and ability to critique their use by identifying their limitations.